The Most Scenic Villages on Everest Trek Route

 There’s no wonder that the most popular Sherpa village of the Everest region, Namche Bazaar, is one of the most beautiful.
 This incredible village is also known as the capital of the Khumbu region and the heart of Everest.

-Nestled in the hillside beneath the captivating mountain peaks, this city is quite vibrant, with Sherpas, trekkers, and of course, the panoramic view of mountains.
-You can also find a lot of structures and cultural museums depicting the way of life of Sherpa people as well.
+Nestled in the hillside beneath the captivating mountain peaks, this city is quite vibrant, with Sherpas, trekkers, and, of course, the panoramic view of the mountains.
+You can also find a lot of structures and cultural museums depicting the way of life of the Sherpa people as well.

 Khumjung Village: Valley Inside the Clouds

-The Khumjung village is quite popular because of its association with Sid Edmund Hillary, the first person to successfully summit Everest alongside Tenzing Norgay Sherpa.
-It is one of the most beautiful remote Sherpa village adorned with traditional stone houses set beneath the base of cared Mount Khumbila.
+The Khumjung village is quite popular because of its association with Sir Edmund Hillary, the first person to successfully summit Everest alongside Tenzing Norgay Sherpa.
+It is one of the most beautiful remote Sherpa villages adorned with traditional stone houses set beneath the base of the sacred Mount Khumbila.

-Since the village is surrounded by towering peaks, the evening white mists makes it look like you are inside the clouds.
+Since the village is surrounded by towering peaks, the evening white mists make it look like you are inside the clouds.
 Thus, many visitors often call it the valley inside the clouds.

-Besides, the Khumjung monastery of the village shows the traditional and religious sight of these people.
-You will also find a school named after Sir Edmund Hillary, which is run by a fund raised on his name.
+Besides, the Khumjung monastery of the village shows the traditional and religious sights of these people.
+You will also find a school named after Sir Edmund Hillary, which is run by a fund raised in his name.

 Tengboche Village: A Spiritual Sanctuary

-Known for its spiritual ambiance, the Tengboche village is quite a beauty located at an elevation of 3800 meters.
-This village offers the 360 degree view of the stunning up-close view of Ama Dablam and other neighboring peaks like Everest, Lhotse. and Kantega adds up to the mountain view.
+Known for its spiritual ambiance, the Tengboche village is quite a beauty, located at an elevation of 3800 meters.
+This village offers a 360-degree view of the stunning up-close view of Ama Dablam and other neighboring peaks like Everest, Lhotse, and Kantega, adding to the mountain view.

-The village is also home to the largest monastery of the Khumbu region that also has a Rinpoche who resides inside the gompa.
-During the month of October, you will also be able to witness the colorful celebration of Mani Rimdu Festival.
+The village is also home to the largest monastery of the Khumbu region, which also has a Rinpoche who resides inside the gompa.
+During the month of October, you will also be able to witness the colorful celebration of the Mani Rimdu Festival.
 Besides, it is also a good point to rest after trekking with ample numbers of rest houses and lodges.

 Dingboche Village

 Surrounded by the tallest mountain peaks of the Everest region, the Dingboche village is a peaceful stop perfect for acclimatizing on your trek to Everest.
-You will see stone-walled fields meant to cover the the field crops as the tree-line vanishes aways.
+You will see stone-walled fields meant to cover the field crops as the tree line vanishes away.

-Being located at an elevation of 4410 meters from sea-level, the village is encircled by peaks like Island, Lhotse, and Ama Dablam.
-This white snow covered village rather looks kike a high-altitude heaven with no greenery on sight.
+Being located at an elevation of 4410 meters above sea level, the village is encircled by peaks like Island, Lhotse, and Ama Dablam.
+This white snow-covered village rather looks kike a high-altitude heaven with no greenery in sight.

 Pangboche

 Want to witness a rich Sherpa heritage?
-Well, the Pangboche village on the Everest region offers one of the best blend of Sherpa cultural heritage along with the rigged experience of the mountains.
+Well, the Pangboche village on the Everest region offers one of the best blends of Sherpa cultural heritage along with the rugged experience of the mountains.

 This village is also called the gateway to Ama Dablam Base Camp as the trail to Everest separates out from here.
-You will also find old stone houses, chortens, and many more heritage like structures on this village.
+You will also find old stone houses, chortens, and many more heritage-like structures in this village.

-With an elevation of 3985 meters, it is the only village on high elevation that has settlement all around the year.
-Usually the residents on such higher elevation leave the place in off-seasons and spend the harsh weather on the lower regions with tolerable climatic conditions.
+With an elevation of 3985 meters, it is the only village at a high elevation that has a settlement all year.
+Usually, the residents on such higher elevations leave the place in the off-season and spend the harsh weather in the lower regions with tolerable climatic conditions.

 Phakding

-The Phakding villages is the very first scenic village that you come across on your trek to the Everest region.
-As soon as you land at Lukla airport, your aim is to reach the Phakding village for staying the night.
+The Phakding village is the very first scenic village that you come across on your trek to the Everest region.
+As soon as you land at Lukla airport, you aim to reach the Phakding village for staying the night.

 Machhermo

-Machhermo is a tiny scenic village that you might not always cross on your trail unless you aim to reach Gokyo valley on your excursion of Everest or the three pass trek..
-With an elevation of 4470 meters from sea level, this village offers the stunning view of all the peaks of Everest region and the green lakes.
+Machhermo is a tiny scenic village that you might not always cross on your trail unless you aim to reach Gokyo valley on your excursion of Everest or the three pass trek.
+With an elevation of 4470 meters from sea level, this village offers a stunning view of all the peaks of the Everest region and the green lakes.

-You will most likely catch at a sight of Cho Oyu, the sixth-highest peak in the world.
+You will most likely catch sight of Cho Oyu, the sixth-highest peak in the world.
 The grazing yaks, calm weather, and stone houses are very common sights in this hidden village.

 Jiri